mille-printemps/sdc-term1-project3-behavioral-cloning/writeup_report.md

 ####1.
 An appropriate model architecture has been employed

-At the beginning of the model, the data is normalized using a Keras lambda layer and is also cropped to get rid of unnecessary backgroud images.
+At the beginning of the model, the data is normalized using a Keras lambda layer and is also cropped to get rid of unnecessary background images.
 (The model starts at the comment saying 'Model' in `model.py`)

 The model is based on NVIDIA architecture which consists of a convolution neural network with `3x3` filter and `5x5` sizes and depths between `24` and `64`.
 The model includes RELU layers to introduce nonlinearity after each convolution layer.
 The only difference is an extra fully connected layer where the number of the neurons is `25`.